-The permittee shall repeat a test, including the control and the CD concentration, if the procedures and quality assurance requirements defined in the test methods or in this permit are not satisfied, including the following additional criteria:
+The permittee shall repeat a test, including the control and all effluent dilutions, if the procedures and quality assurance requirements defined in the test methods or in this permit are not satisfied, including the following additional criteria:

 - i.
 Each toxicity test control (0% effluent) must have a survival equal to or greater than 90%. - ii.
-The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: Daphnia pulex survival test; and Fathead minnow survival test. - iii.
-The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited for: Daphnia pulex survival test; and Fathead minnow survival test.
+The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent). - iii.
+The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited.